Assistant Head of School for Student Development and Community Engagement

 Emily Barbee, Upper School Counselor (Grades 10 & 12): Emily Barbee will rejoin the SPA Counseling team in January 2023.
 Upon her return, she will serve as the Upper School counselor for Grades 9 and 10, and is available to all students and parents as a resource, guide, and sounding board.
 Emily works closely with the Upper School Principal and Dean of Students on a broad range of issues related to student mental health and community well-being.
-Emily joined SPA's Middle School in 2018 as a sabbatical replacement for Sara Mairs, having previously served for five years as Middle School Counselor at the Harker School in San Jose, California.
+Emily joined SPA in 2018, having previously served for five years as a Middle School Counselor at the Harker School in San Jose, California.
 Prior to her time at Harker, Emily served as a treatment coordinator/adolescent therapist, a mental health clinician, and a school-based therapist.
-Emily earned her B.A. from Carleton College, and her Master's studies were completed at the California Institute of Integral Studies in San Francisco.
+Emily earned her bachelor's from Carleton College, and her master's studies were completed at the California Institute of Integral Studies in San Francisco.
 Additionally, Emily has completed her licensure in MFT and PPSC.

 SPA students benefit from an intentional culture and integrated curriculum promoting healthy bodies, healthy minds, and healthy relationships.
 At all grade levels, beginning in kindergarten, health and wellness lessons are embedded in the homeroom, through advisory, in science, in physical education, and through wellness and Compass classes.
 We believe in educating the whole child, which encompasses an emphasis on developing healthy habits of mind, developing a foundation of critical thinking skills with regard to health, decision making, respectful interactions, and alignment of one’s values with choices.